IzabellaLopes/pokemon-card-catcher/README.md

 - I want to take part in an online memory card game.
 I want to be able to play at any time, anywhere.
 - I want the site to be responsive to my device.
-- I want the website to be easy to use, and it should allow me to explore, discover, and enjoy playing the "Pókemon Card Catcher" game without any difficulty.
+- I want the website to be easy to use, and it should allow me to explore, discover, and enjoy playing the "Pokémon Card Catcher" game without any difficulty.

 #### Returning Visitor Goals